 Another example is prohibiting employees from eating snacks in the middle of working hours.
 We have mentioned from our recent article the 7 reasons you need food and beverage in the office and clearly, there are a huge number of benefits associated with it.

-Updating the workplace culture code to match the current workforce is a difficult thing to do.
+Updating your workplace practices to match the current workforce is a difficult thing to do.

 However, if your company wants to attract top-tier talent, take a hard look at your workplace practices and see what you can do to make your company a desirable, modern place to work.

-In contrast, outdated practices at your workplace can affect employee morale, hinder efficiency, or worse affect profit margins.
+In contrast, outdated practices at your workplace can affect employee morale, hinder efficiency, or even hinder profit margins.
 As a business owner, employer, or manager–you’re the one responsible for establishing the right structure and culture to drive success.